WeblateOrg/weblate/docs/user/translating.rst

 translated string is not too long:

 * The default limitation for translation is ten times longer than source string.
-This can be turned of by :setting:`LIMIT_TRANSLATION_LENGTH_BY_SOURCE_LENGTH`.
+This can be turned off by :setting:`LIMIT_TRANSLATION_LENGTH_BY_SOURCE_LENGTH`.
 In case you are hitting this, it might be also caused by monolingual translation being configured as bilingual, making Weblate see translation key as source string instead of the